 Fitness industry is a sham

 I started by lifting weights in the gym (my apartment had one).
-However once this orthodox part of Western culture soon revealed its unexciting nature, it naturally lead me to the world of calisthenics.
+However once this orthodox part of the Occidental culture soon revealed its insipid nature, it naturally lead me to the world of calisthenics.
 I think the whole fitness industry is overrated, and the general population should avoid it like plague.

 Strength vs Hypertrophy